vasilisgee/thegreek/README.md

 ## Project Purpose

-This project demonstrates a lightweight, one-page marketing website with a simple, CMS-like admin panel that allows non-technical users to easily manage website content, media, and translations.
+This portfolio project demonstrates a lightweight, SEO friendly, one-page marketing website with a simple, CMS-like admin panel that allows non-technical users to easily manage website content.
 The frontend is designed to present all essential information a small business needs in a clean, modern layout.
 When deployed on Vercel and Supabase free plans, the project can run with zero hosting expenses, making it a practical and cost-effective solution for small businesses.

 ## Highlights